Jaguar XK140/150 In Detail

 Nine outstanding examples of XK140s and150s are featured in 140 specially commissioned colour photographs, accompanied by some 250 photographs from the archives of the Jaguar Daimler Heritage Trust and reproductions of XK sales and publicity material.

-In its exceptionally thorough examination of these most desirable cars, this book, written by the Archivist of the Jaguar Daimler Heritage Trust, provides a rich store of knowledge for the many owners and enthusiasts who care passionately about them.
+In its exceptionally thorough examination of these most desirable cars, this book, written by the former Archivist of the Jaguar Daimler Heritage Trust, provides a rich store of knowledge for the many owners and enthusiasts who care passionately about them.